-MSU-Great Falls College of Technology (MSUGF), is committed to the evaluation of institutional effectiveness and the assessment of student learning outcomes.
+MSU - Great Falls College of Technology (MSUGF) is committed to continuous improvement, the evaluation of institutional effectiveness, and the assessment of student learning.
 This commitment is reflected through an assortment of activities and processes emanating from the College's mission, vision, values, core themes, and strategic plan.

-As we strive to become more performance based in the allocation of resources and create a mission-centric model to document our effectiveness, MSUGF has established a set of measures to guide our processes.
-These measures, known as core indicators of institutional effectiveness[1], support our everyday operations and assist us as we seek continuous improvement towards mission achievement.
+As we strive to become more performance-based in the allocation of resources and create a mission-centric model to document our effectiveness, MSUGF has established a set of measures to guide our processes.
+These measures, known as core indicators of institutional effectiveness [1], support our everyday operations and assist us as we seek continuous improvement towards mission fulfillment.

-MSUGF's core indicators of institutional effectiveness[2] stem from the Montana Board of Regent's system measures of effectiveness, federal accountability law and policy and the College's core themes and values .
-The core indicators of institutional effectiveness are summarized and grouped in the following:
+MSUGF's core indicators of institutional effectiveness [2] stem from the Montana Board of Regent's system measures of effectiveness, federal accountability law and policy, and the College's Mission and Core Themes.
+The core indicators of institutional effectiveness are summarized in the following:

-Participation

-Core Indicator 1: Enrollment Rates

-Core Indicator 2: Regional Market Penetration Rates

-Student Success

-Core Indicator 3: Persistence (Retention) Core Indicator 4: Graduation Rates

-Core Indicator 5: Demonstration of Abilities

-Academic Preparation

-Core Indicator 6: Success of Remedial Students in Developmental Coursework Core Indicator 7: Success of Remedial Students in Subsequent and Related Coursework
+- Core Indicator 1: Participation (Credit-Bearing) - Core Indicator 2: Regional Market Penetration Rates - Core Indicator 3: Persistence (Retention) - Core Indicator 4: Graduation Rates - Core Indicator 5: Demonstration of Abilities - Core Indicator 6: Success of Remedial Students in Developmental Coursework - Core Indicator 7: Success of Remedial Students in Subsequent and Related Coursework - Core Indicator 8: Workforce Degree Production

-Workforce Development

-Core Indicator 8: Workforce Degree Production

-Core Indicator 9: Placement Rates

-Core Indicator 10: Licensure and Certification Pass Rates Core Indicator 11: Employer Satisfaction with Graduates

-Transfer Preparation

-Core Indicator 12: Transfer Degree Production

-Core Indicator 13: Transfer Rates

-Core Indicator 14: Performance after Transfer

-[1] A core indicator is "...a regularly produced measure that describes a specified condition or result that is central (or foundational) to the achievement of a college's mission and to meeting the needs and interests of key stakeholders" (Alfred, Shults, and Seybert, 2007, p.
+- Core Indicator 9: Job Placement and Earnings - Core Indicator 10: Licensure and Certification Pass Rates - Core Indicator 11: Employer Satisfaction with Graduates - Core Indicator 12: Transfer Degree Production - Core Indicator 13: Transfer Rates - Core Indicator 14: Performance after Transfer - Core Indicator 15: Participation (Professional & Continuing Education) - Core Indicator 16: Contract Business Training - [1] A core indicator is "...a regularly produced measure that describes a specified condition or result that is central (or foundational) to the achievement of a college's mission and to meeting the needs and interests of key stakeholders" (Alfred, Shults, and Seybert, 2007, p.
 12).
 Alfred, Shults, and Seybert (2007, p.
 23) identified sixteen core indicators of effectiveness for community colleges.
 If applied comprehensively, these indicators will establish the foundation for a model of institutional effectiveness that will allow us to document our performance.
 We have adapted those core indicators and they are divided into five components related to our mission: student progress; developmental education; outreach; workforce development; and transfer preparation (Alfred, Shults, & Seybert, 2007, p.
-23).

-[2] Core Indicators of Institutional Effectiveness are assessed at the institutional level.
+23). - [2] Core Indicators of Institutional Effectiveness are assessed at the institutional level.
 In addition departments and divisions maintain and assess their effectiveness with unit-level indicators.